Competitive Bidding Program Advocacy

 Support the Campaign

-AAHomecare and HME stakeholders has pivoted to the second phase of our efforts to address CMS’ plans to restart the Competitive Bidding program.
+AAHomecare and HME stakeholders have pivoted to the second phase of our efforts to address CMS’ plans to restart the Competitive Bidding program.
 Our campaign over the next several months aimed at preventing several problematic proposals for restarting the bidding program from taking effect.
 The Association has budgeted more than $3 million for this campaign, to be drawn from Association reserves and new fundraising efforts from the DME industry.
 Already, our partners at VGM and 21 other leading AAH members have pledged more than $750,000 to the effort.

 Your support will go toward funding additional lobbying with strong connections to the Administration that can enable us to reach top-level decision makers on this issue.
 We’ll also be fostering strategic engagement with Capitol Hill allies to bolster our influence with the Administration, as well as polling, media relations, and grassroots mobilization to further support this work as applicable.

-AAHomecare will be expanding the solicitation through our membership ranks in the coming weeks.
 You or your company can donate by credit card here, or you can contact Sue Mairena at suem@aahomecare.org to make a pledge and receive an invoice.
 [Note: dollar figure at the credit card link represents payments by credit card so far only.]

 Campaign Elements